skrysmanski/AppMotor/src/AppMotor.CliApp/README.CliAppFramework.md

 For more details and examples on **Command Line Parameter Parsing**, see [here](CommandLine/README.md).

 For more details and examples on the **GenericHost (`IHostBuilder`) Support**, see [here](CommandLine/Hosting/README.md).

+## Executors

+Executors exist to give you the freedom to implement your command's or application's main method however you like: synchronous or `async`, with or without return value.

+To create an instance of an executor, you simply pass a fitting delegate to one of its constructors.

+There are two types of executors: `CliApplicationExecutor` and `CliCommandExecutor`

+Both support (parameter-less) methods/delegates with the following return types: `void`, `Task`, `bool`, `Task<bool>`, `int`, `Task<int>`

+The `CliApplicationExecutor` also supports methods/delegates that take a single `string[]` parameter (the command line args).

+The class `CliCommandExecutor` is used by `CliCommand` and `CliApplicationWithParams`.
+This is the only executor you need if you want to work with the command line parsing functionality of this library.

+The class `CliApplicationExecutor` is used by `CliApplication` (which is an application base class that does not do any command line argument parsing).